Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 **The key innovation of cryptocurrencies is that they decentralize trust.
 They do not eliminate it.**

-## There's no such thing as trustlessness
+## There's no such thing as trustless
 Everything requires trust.
 Aside from tautologies or the [cogito](https://en.wikipedia.org/wiki/Cogito_ergo_sum), it's impossible for you to verify anything without putting your trust *somewhere*.

 Take science for example.
 There's no central authority in science—it's all based on empirical observations and decentralized peer review.
 Like cryptocurrencies, science attempts to remove central authorities and human error.
 So is it "trustless"?